40 Watt Club

 Nuçi’s Space

 When you are inevitably inspired to start a band of your own, you’ll want to pop into this beloved artists resource center.
 Nuçi’s Space was created by Linda Phillips to honor the life of her son Nuçi, a young musician who took his own life.
-Nuçi’s Space is a non-profit organization that offers practice spaces, equipment rental, youth programs and mental healthcare for musicians.
-This is a scared space where artists can unwind, create and heal.
+Nuçi’s Space is a non-profit organization that offers practice spaces, equipment rental, youth programs, and mental healthcare for musicians.
+This is a sacred space where artists can unwind, create, and heal.

 Rick Wilson's Gravesite